gorky22/IIS_BOOKSHOP/README.md

 # IIS-BookShop
-Team project for ISS.
+Team project for IIS.
 My part was to create database and also queries.
 Also help with backend.